akka/akka-persistence-jdbc/RELEASING.md

     ```
 1. Do not forget to push the new branch back to GitHub.
 1. Commit the changes to Gustav's local git repo

+### Releasing a Snapshot

+Snapshots are released automatically when commits are pushed to master.
+Alternatively you can merge commits to the `snapshot-release` branch, in cases when you do not want to push to master yet, this will also release a snapshot.